Igor Moiseyev Ballet: History

 The first foreign performance of the Moiseyev Ballet occurred in 1945, in Finland.
 It began to tour around the world in 1955, and has toured in 60 countries, including the USA, France, Israel, the UK, Japan, and China.

-In 1958, impresario Sol Hurok invited the Moiseyev Ballet to perform at the old Metropolitan Opera House, marking the first time a major Soviet dance group had ever performed in the United States.
+In 1958, they began to tour in the United States, as part of the Lacy-Zarubin Agreement.
+Impresario Sol Hurok invited the Moiseyev Ballet to perform at the old Metropolitan Opera House, marking the first time a major Soviet dance group had ever performed in the United States.
 They also appeared on The Ed Sullivan Show.

-The dance troupe was met warmly nearly everywhere, but this was not always the case.
+JDL incident

 In September 1986, tear gas was thrown at a Moiseyev Ballet performance at the Metropolitan Opera House, forcing the evacuation of 4,000 people and injuring 30.
-An anonymous caller purporting to be the chairman of the Jewish Defense League claimed responsibility, saying it was a protest on the behalf of Soviet Jews.
+An anonymous caller purporting to be the chairman of the Jewish Defense League, Chaim Ben Yosef, claimed responsibility, saying it was a protest on the behalf of Soviet Jews.
 However, the actual chairman at the time, Irv Rubin, denied the JDL's responsibility.
-The identity of the attackers has never been confirmed.
+Ben Yosef also denied making such a call and denied the JDL's responsibility.
+In 1987, Ben Yosef and two others were arrested in relation to a series of bombings in New York, including the tear gas attack at the Moiseyev performance.

+Reception

+John Martin, then the dance critic for the New York Times, wrote in 1961 "Among the truly creative figures in the art of the dance of our time, place high the name of Igor Moiseyev."
+Anna Kisselgoff wrote that Moiseyev "created a new dance idiom that stood on its own" and called the dances "classics of their genre".

 The Moiseyev Ballet continues to tour and perform to the current day.
 It has been praised by cultural figures such as Maya Plisetskaya, Tatyana Tarasova, and Marlene Dietrich.